FRACerqueira/PromptPlus/README.md

 * For Spectre.Console licensing information, see [LICENSE-SpectreConsole](LICENSE/LICENSE-SpectreConsole.md).
 * For Sharprompt licensing information, see [LICENSE-Sharprompt](LICENSE/LICENSE-Sharprompt.md).
 * For xmldoc2md licensing information, see [LICENSE-xmldoc2md](LICENSE/LICENSE-xmldoc2md.md).
-* For FIGlet.Net licensing information, see [LICENSE-FIGlet.Net](LICENSE/LICENSE-FIGlet.Net.md).
+* For FIGlet licensing information, see [LICENSE-FIGlet](LICENSE/LICENSE-FIGlet.md).